reactivemanifesto/reactivemanifesto/README.md

 This approach creates a system where business logic remains clean, separated from the handling of the unexpected, where failure is modeled explicitly in order to be compartmentalized, observed, managed and configured in a declarative way, and where the system can heal itself and recover automatically.
 It works best if the compartments are structured in a hierarchical fashion, much like a large corporation where a problem is escalated upwards until a level is reached which has the power to deal with it.

 The beauty of this model is that it is purely event-driven, based upon reactive components and asynchronous events and therefore *location transparent*.
 In practice this means that it works in a distributed environment with the same semantics as in a local context.
+It also means that messages passed between collaborating components can readily be persisted and replayed, adding the ability to resume processing seamlessly even after severe outages, either after repairing the system in place or immediately at a different location with access to a replicated message store.

 ## Responsive